 Course Hours and Duration

-You can choose between 15 – 20 hours a week.
+You have 20 hours a week.

 How long do the courses last?

 You have a choice of working with me for one or two weeks.